rafaltrzop/NoughtsAndCrosses/README.md

 =============

 * Singleplayer mode (you vs computer) with 2 difficulty levels
-* Multiplayer mode (play against your friend)
+* Multiplayer mode (play against your friend sitting next to you)
-* Stunning console like graphics
+* Stunning console-like graphics

 Compilation
 ===========